rimantascode/MS3-cookbook/README.md

 - `mongoimport --uri mongodb+srv://<USERNAME>:<PASSWORD>@<cluster_name>/<DATABASE> --collection recipe --type json --file recipes.json`

-- type in terminal
+- Type in the terminal
 - `python3 app.py`
 - click on the blue button to open in the browser.
 - It is ready to use.

-- Feel free to make any changes to it
+- Feel free to make any changes to it.
-- The website can be run by opening one of the HTML files within a web browser
-- Visit the link provided
-- Your website with any made changes will appear
+- Your website with any made changes will appear.
-- Saved changes to the website will appear here after refreshing the page
+- Saved changes in gitpod and to the website will appear after refreshing the page.

-The benefits of hosting your website on GitHub pages is that any pushed changes to your project will automatically update the website.
-Development branches can be created and merged to the master when complete.

-It may take a moment for changes to appear on the hosted website.

 ## Deploy to Heroku

 - You have to create a new app in [Heroku](https://dashboard.heroku.com/new-app)
 - give a unique name and choose a region to Europe.
-- a gave a neme of the app "testing-deploymenta" for testing porpuse.
+- a gave the name of the app "testing-deploymenta" for testing porpuse.
-- click on settings, and then the button "Reveal Config Vars".
+- Click on Settings, and then the button "Reveal Config Vars".
-- Enter MONGU_URI with value you used to create enviroment variable.
+- Enter MONGU_URI with the value you used to create environment variable.
-- Enter SECRET_key with vlue you used to create enviroment variable.
+- Enter SECRET_key with value you used to create environment variable.
 - PORT value is 5000.
-- IP vlaue is 0.0.0.0.
+- IP value is 0.0.0.0.
 - in the terminal
 - `heroku login -i` , and enter the credentials.
-- In the terminal, go to deploy section you will se the line similar to this .
+- In the terminal, go to deploy section you will see the line similar to this.
 - `heroku git:remote -a testing-deploymenta`
 - create requirements.txt
 - `pip3 freeze > requirements.txt`
-- crate Prock file with a capital "P" this is a requirement.
+- create Prockfile with a capital "P" this is a requirement.
-- ` echo web: python app.py > Procfile`- and then `git add` . and `git commit -m"added requirements.txt and Prock files" `
+- ` echo web: python app.py > Procfile`- and then `git add . ` and `git commit -m"added requirements.txt and Prock files" `
 - `git push heroku master`
-- once it pushed, in the terminal.
+- once it has been pushed, in the terminal.
 - `heroku ps:scale web=1`
-- ready to use
+- ready to use.
 - ` heroku open`

 ## Credits
 Thank you.
  - [Waitrose.com](https://www.waitrose.com/content/waitrose/en/home/recipes/recipe_directory/b/breaded_chicken_andwatercresssalad.html#_) - used the recipes, and the pictures for learnign and demonstrative porposes only.
 Once the project will be assested all data will be deleted.

  Thank you.
 - [css tricks](https://css-tricks.com/line-clampin/) for a piece of code made to look my text very nice faded out.
 Thank you.
 - [photo](https://www.flickr.com/photos/dennis/102679650
 https://live.staticflickr.com/32/102679650_cd10235c8f_k_d.jpg) for very nice picture.

 ### Acknowledgements